REGISTRATION, SEASONS AND DIVISIONS

 Unfortunately, we cannot support specific team or coach requests.

 Yes, you can request for your child to play up one age division (ex. a second year Tadpole player is eligible to potentially play in the Mosquito division).
-To start the process, parents should start a conversation with their coach (or vice versa).
+To start the process, parents should have a conversation with their coach (or vice versa).
 The coach will then put in a request to the President and VP for that division who will then observe a practice (without the player knowing) to determine if the player is physically and emotionally ready to be moved up.
 If both the President and VP agree that the player should be moved up, a motion to BC Baseball for approval is made.
 Approval must be received prior to the player moving up.

 Practices and Games